browserengineering/book/book/animations.md

 =======

 This chapter introduces animations.
-The key takeaways you should remember are that:
+The key takeaways you should remember are:

 - Animations come in DOM-based, input-driven and video-like varieties;
 - GPU acceleration is necessary for smooth animations.
-- compositing is usually necessary for smooth and threaded visual effect animations.
+- Compositing is usually necessary for smooth and threaded visual effect animations.
 - It's important to optimize the number of composited layers.
 - Overlap testing can cause additional GPU memory use and needs to be